 This one a lot of people are catching onto.
 Synthetic fragrances can irritate the skin and disrupt the microbiome.

 Some preservatives, such as parabens, have been linked to disruption of the skin microbiome.
 They are commonly used in personal care products to prevent the growth of harmful bacteria and prolong the shelf life of products.

 Diet, Stress, and Environmental factors

-The skin's microbiome can be affected by various factors that's why it's essential to have a good skincare routine that supports the microbiome as obviously so things are outside of our control!
+Various factors can affect the skin's microbiome.
+That's why it's essential to have a good skincare routine that supports the microbiome as, obviously, some things are outside of our control!

-Now, granted, not all ingredients that are antimicrobial or preservative in nature are bad for the skin’s microbiome.
+Granted, not all ingredients are harmful for the skin’s microbiome.
 However, what we are looking for is a healthy balance of microorganisms on the skin's surface.